0xCB-dev/docs.keeb.supply/content/splaytoraid/assembly/index.md

 If you don't want to go with MX style switches you can also ignore the switch plates and just solder in choc switches.
 ![choc](choc.jpg)

 <br />If you want you can solder in the RGB LEDs!
 Place the PCB in front of you, so that the side with the hotswap sockets on it is facing you.
-Solder in the LEDs now, facing your way.
+Solder in the LEDs now, facing your way!
+This is important because we use the LEDs as underglow LEDs.
+You can find instructions for that [here]({{< ref "basics/soldering/leds#sk6812-mini-e" >}}).
 ![leds](leds.jpg)

 <br />You can also make this board bluetooth compatible.
 In order to use bluetooth, you have to solder in the supplied battery connector.